alfredo-g-zapiola/POST-FD-Rcpp-/INSTALL.md

 ## Installation instructions
-Assuming you have already installed R on your system:
+Assuming you have already installed R on your system (and also R studio, preferrably)
 0. Clone this repo and "cd" inside it.
 1. Make sure Ipopt is installed: for a tutorial go [here](https://coin-or.github.io/Ipopt/INSTALL.html).
 If you are using **arch linux**, you can simply run `yay -S coin-or-ipopt`
 2. Make sure CppAD is installed, instructions [here](https://coin-or.github.io/CppAD/doc/install.htm).